 Way back in 1985, I had the great good fortune to be sent by my police department to a training class with John Farnam and his itinerant “Have Duelatron, Will Travel” operation.
-You always got (and get) excellent value for your time and money with John, and a bonus at that two-day class was Manny Kapelsohn sitting in for one of the classroom sessions.
-I’d never met Manny before, but I’ve never forgotten the impression he and his radically new travelling partner made on me that day.
+You always got (and get) excellent value for your time and money with John.
+A bonus at that two-day class was Manny Kapelsohn sitting in for one of the classroom sessions.
+I’d never met Manny before.
+However, I’ve never forgotten the impression he and his radically new traveling partner made on me that day.
 By this I don’t mean John Farnam, but the Steyr AUG Manny introduced to the class.

-Manny, by the way, is now the president of Peregrine Corporation and carries with him a long background in firearms and training consultation.
+Manny, by the way, is now the president of Peregrine Corporation.
+He carries with him a long background in firearms and training consultation.
 He also holds degrees from Yale and Harvard and is a practicing trial attorney.
 In other words, he knows up from down and is very qualified to speak on everything in between.

 That AUG was, 30 years ago, quite a thing in my neighborhood.
 Bullpup?
 What’s a bullpup?
 Where’s the rest of the gun?
 That’s a 5.56mm?
 That’s a full-length barrel in there?
 A built-in scope?
 A doughnut reticle?
 The action’s behind the trigger?
 The ejection is switchable from left to right?
 A forward hand grip?
 A see-through mag?
 Well, that’s something different!

-As Manny took the floor with his spacy new gun and went through it point by point, it became quite obvious that he did know his stuff, and that his odd-looking duck of a pup had some serious pros on board.
+As Manny took the floor with his spacy new gun and went through it point by point, it became quite obvious that he knew his stuff, and that his odd-looking duck of a pup had some serious pros on board.
 The AUG was undeniably intriguing.
-I waited and watched afterward, but the AUG ran into numerous political and manufacturing stumbling blocks as time went by, and I eventually gave up on the platform.
+I waited and watched afterward.
+But the AUG ran into numerous political and manufacturing stumbling blocks as time went by.
+I eventually gave up on the platform.

-By shortening the rifle to something like the AUG A3 M1’s 28.15 inches, it’s a package that maintains constant readiness without fiddling with a retractable (and less sturdy) folding or sliding stock, and it offers full-barrel-length ballistics without the necessity of dropping down to 10-inch velocities.
-It travels in containers and compartments where standard carbines can’t fit, and works tight angles and areas where a longer barrel is only a handicap.
+By shortening the rifle to something like the AUG A3 M1’s 28.15 inches, it’s a package that maintains constant readiness without fiddling with a retractable (and less sturdy) folding or sliding stock.
+It offers full-barrel-length ballistics without the necessity of dropping down to 10-inch velocities.
+Also, it travels in containers and compartments where standard carbines can’t fit.
+Lastly, it works tight angles and areas where a longer barrel is only a handicap.

-The bullpup can be less in the way for on-body sling carry, and it’s a natural for working building interiors where the off-hand may be needed for mundane things like doorknobs and obstacle removal.
-The bullpup is usually more dynamic on the shoulder with most of its weight at the rear, and it can be quite easy to fire effectively one-handed either on or off the shoulder at CQB distances.
-A reliable bullpup can be an ideal setup for home defense, and it’s a great choice for a car or truck gun where inclinations dictate and legalities permit.
+The bullpup can be less in the way for on-body sling carry.
+It’s a natural for working building interiors where the off-hand may be needed for mundane things like doorknobs and obstacle removal.
+The bullpup is usually more dynamic on the shoulder with most of its weight at the rear.
+It can be quite easy to fire effectively one-handed either on or off the shoulder at CQB distances.
+A reliable bullpup can be an ideal setup for home defense.
+It’s also a great choice for a car or truck gun where inclinations dictate and legalities permit.

 AUG development dates back to the 1960s, when the Austrian Army first fielded the select-fire StG 77 in 1978.
 Radical enough at the time in overall conception, instead of a selector switch, it also used an obscure and less-than-ideal dual-mode trigger that fired in semi-auto by pulling it back halfway, and fully automatic by pulling it back the rest of the way.